Receive Karen's FREE GUIDE - The 6 Simple Steps to Communicate With Your Pets

 Step 1: Email the office to inquire if Karen is taking new Lost Pet cases.

 If Karen is taking new cases continue to Step 2.

-If not, review the tips below for finding lost pets and keep checking back with Karen.
+If not, review the tips below for finding lost pets below and stay positive!

 Step 2: Email a photo of the pet, include brief details of the event, date last seen, last known location, the name, age and gender of the pet along with a $100 non-refundable deposit.